Gender impact assessments

 Employee experience data should be collected in the period from April-June 2021 if possible.

-Defined entities’ workplace gender audit data must be submitted with their GEAP by 1 December 2021.
+Defined entities’ workplace gender audit data must be submitted by 1 December 2021.
 Note the data for the audits should still be captured as at 30 June 2021.

-There are two separate but complementary data sets: workforce data (likely held in internal systems such as payroll), and employee experience data (collected via an all-staff survey).
+There are 2 separate but complementary data sets: workforce data (likely held in internal systems such as payroll), and employee experience data (collected via an all-staff survey).

 Including both data sets is critical to provide a full picture of the state and nature of gender inequality so that defined entities can identify and address existing inequalities.